linkedin/rest.li/Validation-in-Rest_li_converted.md

 records that have the same schema.
 For example, if the schema contains two Photos, you can make the id of photo1 ReadOnly and id of photo2 non-ReadOnly.
-This is different from the optional/required distinction specified in pdscs, where if the id of photo1 is required, the id of photo2 will also be required.
+This is different from the optional/required distinction specified in data schemas, where if the id of photo1 is required, the id of photo2 will also be required.

 ## Using the Rest.li Data Validator For Servers